po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/02-Stu_Lighthouse/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* What is the command for running a Lighthouse audit for a website from the CLI?
+* What steps are necessary to run a Lighthouse audit in the CLI for https://www.weather.com?

 Use [Google](https://www.google.com) or another search engine to research this.